Skip to main content

 Probationary Periods

-Probationary periods are permitted in China, but generally must not exceed three months.
-During the probationary period, Workers must provide three days' written notice to resign.
-Employers may terminate if the Worker is unfit for the position.
-Workers receive all benefits during the probationary period and their wage must not be less than 80% of their post probation wage.
+Probationary periods are permitted in China, but vary in length depending on the length of contract.
+They cannot exceed six months.
+Probationary periods may not be utilized for contracts less than 3 months in length.
+During the probationary period, Workers must provide three days’ written notice to resign.
+Workers receive all statutory benefits during the probationary period, and their wage must not be less than 80% of the full wage for the same position post-probation.

 Sick Leave